 The Innovation Award winner FEMTO3D Atlas combines high-tech science and engineering in 3D measurements.
 It implements and goes beyond the traditional galvo and resonant scanner-based imaging functions and combines them with a unique fast 3D imaging feature, providing an All-in-one solution in two-photon microscopy.
 The FEMTO3D Atlas enables its users to scan cells and neuronal, dendritic, or other biological processes in 3D, up to a million times faster than classical scanning methods, at a preserved two-photon resolution.

 Neural networks consist of thousands of neurons dispersed in 3D space, often across many cortical layers of the brain tissue.
 3D random-access scanning performed by AO technology combined with two-photon microscopy is the best choice to reveal the dynamics of the neural networks while processing information.
 It enables you to record neuronal activity from cell populations consisting of up to thousands of cells in vivo.
-The 3D anti-motion technology combined with new scanning methods united in FEMTO3D Atlas provides a flexible solution to gather motion-corrected data in large volumes at high framerates during behavior.
+The 3D anti-motion technology combined with new scanning methods united in FEMTO3D Atlas provides a flexible solution to gather motion-corrected data in large volumes at high framerates during behaviour.
 Learn more about Network imaging.

 3D random-access point scanning extended by drifting the focal point along scanning elements with various shapes and sizes allows imaging without interruption at multiple dendritic branches.
 The sampling is continuous during the drift, so this scanning mode gives more detailed spatial resolution without changing the overall scanning time which reminds as high as during point scanning.
 As a result, the function of thin dendritic segments or even spines, single action potentials can be brought to light.
 See more Chiovini et. al, Neuron (2014).

 Our anti-motion technology enables cell activity to be captured while an animal is moving in virtual reality and performing tasks.
 To preserve signals while imaging, scanning points are extended to drifted lines which are precisely fitted to each other resulting in surface or volume elements enclosing the target object.
 These elements cover not only the pre-selected ROIs but also the neighboring areas giving an opportunity for motion correction by preserving all fluorescent information during motions and decreasing the artefacts by more than one order of magnitude in behaving animals.